Export Hotspot data

 Usually the API call is added inside the success page of the Hotspot portal (the last page of the process) for two main reasons:

-- You cannot export user data before gathering explicit consent from him
+- You cannot export user data before gathering explicit consent from the user

 A few implementation examples: